kilar95/Data-Analysis---Cyclistics-/README.md

 The data is credible and free of bias, does not contain private information of the riders, is open-source, it comes from a reliable source and it's original.

 ### Installing the packages

+Considering the size of the downloaded datasets, I decided to use RStudio as the working tool to complete the data analysis process.

 After making sure the data is appropriate for our purpose, I installed the required packages on Rstudio and uploaded the datasets as shown below:

 ```